sagarbuddhic/questions/README.md

 ## Jenkins

 Jenkins is typically run as a standalone application in its own process with the built-in Java servlet container/application server (Jetty).

+## Testing

+**Test runners**

+It is jest responsibility that collect all the files and runs each test case and show pass and fail results in your console.

+**Mocha vs Chai**

+Mocha requires other libraries to work such as sinon for stubbing.
+Jest does not require any pre configuration.

+**React Testing Library**

+render, fireEvent, waitFor, screen

 ## 12 Factor